ddrozd13/pet-projects/cripto-spa/README.md

 ### About the project

 Add in project:
-  -Home page with table coins
+- Home page with table coins
-  -Create custom Modal
+- Create custom Modal
-  -Create case coins( Add in case form and delete coin) -Create custom pagination with redux
+- Create case coins( Add in case form and delete coin)
+- Create custom pagination with redux
-  -Add custom spinner
+- Add custom spinner
-  -Create custom tooltip
+- Create custom tooltip
-  -Add Chart's about coin
+- Add Chart's about coin